Kiragroh/STARDUST_RT-SAM2/STARDUST_MedSAM-MG/README.md

 ## 🛠️ Model Fine-tuning

-Fine-tune the pre-trained models (use resume to continue training):
+Fine-tune the pre-trained models (use resume to continue training).
+We started with SAM2-tiny for quicker fine-tuning:

 ```bash
 python finetune_sam2_img.py \